Current & Former Doctoral Students

 Doctoral Candidate

 A CASE Dean's Distinguished Doctoral Fellow, Hector entered the doctoral program in Fall 2022.
 His research examines the intersections of health stigma and identity development among sexual and gender minorities (SGM) across global contexts.
 A former Fulbright Fellow, Hector has conducted research examining well being among Hijra communities in Mysore, India.
 He is building on this research by identifying shared points of intervention for addressing stigma among Latine SGM individuals in South Florida and Hirjras in India.
-He hopes to increase healthcare provider's ability to meet this population's needs.
+Hector is currently funded by a NIH Global Health Pre Dissertation Fellowship to examine these phenomena.

 • Jeffrey Pierre